-It could be that you have a clear idea about the concerns that bring you to therapy, but it is just as likely that the reasons feel confusing.
-Either way, following our initial contact by phone or email we would meet for a session to discuss in detail what has prompted you to seek out therapy and how the psychodynamic approach could help.
+It could be that you have a clear idea about the concerns bringing you to therapy, but it is as likely that the reasons feel confusing.
+Either way, following our initial contact by phone or email we would meet for a session to discuss in detail what has prompted you to find a therapist and how the psychodynamic approach could help.
 This is an open conversation, an opportunity to talk about the work we would do and to think about the best way forward for you.

-As a therapist, it is my role is to provide an empathic, non-judgemental and confidential setting for us to explore the things you want to talk about and to work through them in a challenging but supportive way.
+As a therapist, it is my role is to provide a confidential and empathic setting for us to explore the things you want to talk about and to work through them in a challenging but supportive way.
 The approach I practice is grounded in making sense of the ways in which the events and relationships throughout our lives affect how we think, feel and act.
 In talking this through in therapy, the aim is always to help you gain new understandings, enable change and to move forwards.

 Training, qualifications & experience

 I am registered with the British Association for Counselling and Psychotherapy (BACP) and abide by their ethical framework and code of conduct.
-As well as working in private practice, I work at the South London and Maudsley NHS Foundation Trust.
+I work in private practice in London and Manchester, having previously worked at South London and Maudsley NHS Trust.
 My clinical training in Psychodynamic Counselling and Psychotherapy (MSc) was completed at Birkbeck, University of London.
 Prior to this, I graduated from the University of Sussex with an MA in Social and Political Thought and from the Open University with a BA in Psychology (1st).

 Areas of counselling I deal with